Entering the European market for black pepper

 - Subscribe to a spice prices monitoring service such as those provided by Mintec, ISH Markit or the International Pepper Community, to be regularly and timely updated about pepper export prices.

-This study has been carried out on behalf of CBI by Autentika Global.
+This study was carried out on behalf of CBI by Autentika Global and updated by Globally Cool.

 Please review our market information disclaimer.